 a) Preliminary Exam Requirement.
 Preliminary examinations are offered at the beginning and end of the Spring semester each year.
 These are three closed-book written examinations in (i) differential equations, (ii) advanced calculus, and (iii) linear algebra.
 The examinations are given at the advanced undergraduate / beginning graduate level.
 For each of the three exams, students receive a score of 1 (Not Pass), 2 (M.S.
 Pass) or 3 (Ph.D.
-Pass), as determined by the Preliminary Exams Committee.
+Pass), as determined by a unanimous consensus of the Preliminary Exams Committee.

 All students in the graduate program are required to take the preliminary exams at the beginning of the Spring semester of their first year of study.
 The dates of these exams will be determined during the preceding Fall semester.
 Ph.D. students must obtain a score of 3 on all three exams.
 A student may retake any or all three exams at the end of the same Spring semester.
-If the student does not obtain a score of 3 on all three exams after two attempts, he or she will be disqualified from further study in the graduate program.
+If the student does not obtain a score of 3 on all three exams after two attempts, they will be disqualified from further study in the PhD program.
+Students in good academic standing and who obtained scores of at least 2 on all preliminary exams may petition to transfer from the Ph.D. to the M.S. program and pursue a terminal M.S. degree.